 “Yes.”
 I demanded in a growl.

-I felt two fingers slide in slowly, testing.
-Followed soon by a third.
+I felt two fingers slide in slowly, testing, followed soon by a third.
 I could feel my inner walls pulsing around him, stimulated by his transcendent tongue.
 My knees were lifting higher, uncontrollably, as his hand began to pump an ancient rhythm.
 Each stroke dragging against my g-spot, each experienced thrust of his fingers drawing a wet splash out of me.
 The noises spilling from my lips grew louder and more raw as Gallow’s arm pumped faster, a piston.
 I realized I was holding my thighs, my knees almost to my shoulders.
 Surely the noises reverberating through the copper tub weren’t from me?

 Suddenly, Gallow’s mouth pulled from my clit.
 His chin dripping with me, his hand still pumping.
 “Do you accept the contract?”
 His voice was cool and collected but his eyes were victorious.